 - 1. It is the student's responsibility to seek opportunities during his/her clinical experience to meet the required clinical goals and complete the clinical evaluation and site tool objectives for each assigned clinical area.
-The clinical evaluation tool, objectives (site tools) and clinical grading rubric should be reviewed prior to each clinical day in order to insure an optimum clinical experience.
-The unit specific site tools should be completed and submitted weekly via Blackboard.
-Each objective on the clinical evaluation tool must be validated by the student at the end of each evaluation period. - 2.
-A minimum of two scheduled clinical evaluations per semester is required (Midterm and final evaluations).
-More evaluations may be scheduled based upon student or instructor identified need. - 3.
-The clinical instructor may remove the student from the clinical setting if the student demonstrates unsafe or undesirable clinical performance as evidenced by the following: - a).
-Is inadequately prepared for clinical. - b).
-Places a client in physical or emotional jeopardy. - c).
-Inadequately and/or inaccurately utilizes the nursing process. - e).
-Violates previously mastered principles/learning/objectives in carrying out nursing care skills and/or delegated nursing functions. - f).
+The clinical chart pack and grading rubric should be reviewed before each clinical day to ensure an optimum clinical experience.
+The unit specific site clinical chart pack should be completed and submitted weekly. - 2.
+A clinical evaluation is required (Final evaluations).
+Weekly evaluations are incorporated into the grading rubrics. - 3.
+The clinical instructor may remove the student from the clinical setting if the student demonstrates unsafe or undesirable clinical performance as evidenced by the following: - a.
+Is inadequately prepared for clinical. - b.
+Places a client in physical or emotional jeopardy. - c.
+Inadequately and/or inaccurately utilizes the nursing process. - d.
+Violates previously mastered principles/learning/objectives in carrying out nursing care skills and/or delegated nursing functions. - e.
 Assumes inappropriate independence in action or decisions.
 (For example: The student may not suggest referrals for patients please notify the TPCN for concerns related to referrals.
-Students cannot initiate infant adoption arrangements.) - g).
-Fails to recognize own limitations, incompetence and/or legal responsibilities. - h).
-Fails to accept moral and legal responsibility for his/her own actions; thereby, violating professional integrity.

-- i).
-Noncompliance with SPC ADN dress code. - j).
-Lack of initiative and self-direction. - k).
-Displays unprofessional conduct. - 1).
-Brings a cell phone or smart watch into the clinical setting without faculty permission. - m).
-Each clinical rotation has "Clinical Preparation Requirements" in the Appendices that give further direction and guidance for every rotation. - 3.
+Students cannot initiate infant adoption arrangements.) - f.
+Fails to recognize own limitations, incompetence and/or legal responsibilities. - g.
+Fails to accept moral and legal responsibility for his/her own actions; thereby, violating professional integrity. - h.
+Noncompliance with SPC ADN dress code. - i.
+Lack of initiative and self-direction. - j.
+Displays unprofessional conduct. - k.
+Each clinical rotation has "Clinical Preparation Requirements" in the Appendices that give further direction and guidance for every rotation. - 4.
 No copies of any part of the patient's chart or actual parts of the patients' chart may be removed from the hospital or clinic by the student.
-This is a breach of confidentially and students will be dismissed from the class and/or program for violating this guideline. - 4.
-Prior to the end of the semester, each student will be expected to provide total patient care to two or more clients daily. - 5.
+This is a breach of confidentiality and students may be dismissed from the class and/or program for violating this guideline. - 5.
 Each student is expected to be knowledgeable regarding the Nurse Practice Act in respect to professional performance, including delegation rules. - 6.
 Lab prescriptions a prescription will be assigned by the clinical instructor for any specific skill that he/she decides needs further practice. - 7.
 The SPC Uniform Policy must be followed in all clinical areas (both hospital and community).
-See the ADNP Student Handbook. - 8.
-Each student will maintain a responsibility notebook throughout the semester.
-Every item required must be completed and turned in at specified intervals.
-(This information is found in the RNSG2462 Clinical Packet). - 9.
-Medication Administration: Refer to the Medication Administration Policy in Student Handbook (Levels I, II, and III pertain to this semester) and the Preparation of Pediatric Medication sheet in syllabus. - 10.
-The student is expected to review clinical site preparation recommendations and review the study guides and hospital student orientation manuals for UMC (available on blackboard) prior to attending clinical rotations in those areas of the hospital.
+See the ADNP Student Handbook.

+- 8. Medication Administration: Refer to the Medication Administration Policy in Student Handbook (Levels I, II, and III pertain to this semester) and the Preparation of Pediatric Medication sheet in syllabus. - 9.
+The student must review clinical site preparation recommendations and the study guides and hospital student orientation manuals for UMC (available on blackboard) before attending clinical rotations in those areas of the hospital.